dokester/BayesicFitting/docs/Sampling.md

 [-8,8].
 Outside that range NS breaks down, although effect of ill sampling are already felt as early as at 4 sigma.
 For Laplace priors the non zero range is between sigmas [-36,36] and for Cauchy priors it is between [-1e16,1e16].
-The latter would probably never be a pactical problem.
+The latter would probably never be a practical problem.
 The former could ready be a problem halfway the range.

 Fortunately it can be remedied, by sampling over an integration box, and